yashasvithanai/Airlines-Frequent-Flyer-Membership-System/README.md

 # Airlines-Frequent-Flyer-Membership-System

 ## Business Case
-- You are a Data Analyst for Python Airlines.
+- You are a **Data Analyst** for Python Airlines.
-- In return for customer loyalty, Python Airlines is rolling a new frequent-flyer program.
+- In return for customer loyalty, Python Airlines is rolling a new **frequent-flyer program**.
-- You are asked to create a software prototype of membership system.
+- You are asked to create a **software prototype** of membership system.
 As a prototype, you are not permitted to integrate with the production database which contains all historical customer and flight data.
-- The prototype will determine the correct membership and rewards based on some data input by the user.
+- The prototype will **determine the correct membership and rewards** based on some data input by the user.

 ## Prototype